next

 Back to overview

-A general distinction between public and private commercial media is difficult, because there are also many private commercial media that meet the same quality standards as the good public media, especially in the print sector.
-But for public service media it is a must that they have a "public value" - a benefit for the general public.
-For commercial media, on the other hand, even if they are characterised by very good quality, the benefit for society as a whole is not an imperative.
+How could one recognize the “distinctive quality” of Public Service Media?
+A general distinction between public and private commercial media is difficult, because there are also many private commercial media that meet the same quality standards as public media, especially in the print sector.
+But for Public Service Media it is a must that they have a “Public Value” – a benefit for the public.
+For commercial media, on the other hand, even if they are characterized by very high quality, the benefit for society is not an imperative.

-Without quality assurance, public service media have no right to exist.
-Because only the highest possible quality - and their relevance to the topics - make them indispensable to the society they serve.
+Without quality assurance, Public Service Media has no right to exist.
+Because only the highest possible quality – and their relevance to the topics – make them indispensable to the society they serve.
 Digital transformation and artificial intelligence are current challenges for all media.

 Digital transformation and artificial intelligence are not the goal, but a means to an end.
-In relation to public service media, this means: How do we have to adapt so that we make the best possible use of the technical possibilities and artificial intelligence in order to be able to satisfy the needs of our audience - for relevant and credible information, regardless of the distribution channel - even better.
-ORF is not able to use these possibilities enough because of the legal requirements.
-This will be a big problem in the medium and long term if these framework conditions are not adapted.
-It is worth looking beyond the country's borders because one can learn from other public service media.
+In relation to Public Service Media, this means: How do we have to adapt so that we make the best possible use of the technical possibilities and of artificial intelligence to be able to satisfy the needs of our audience even better – for relevant and credible information, regardless of the distribution channel.
+It is worth looking beyond the country’s borders, because one can learn from other Public Service Media.

-You have extensive experience and competence in questions of public service media quality.
-How do you assess the ORF quality assurance system in international comparison?
+You have extensive experience and competence in questions of Public

-ORF's radio and television offerings enjoy a very good reputation among their audience - more precisely: their audiences.
+ORF’s radio and television production enjoy a very good reputation among their audience – more precisely: their audiences.
 That is not by chance.
-It is the merit of a constant striving to keep improving our own quality.
-This requires a comprehensive quality assurance system.
-The quality assurance system of the ORF is one of the best in Europe in the field of public broadcasters.
+It is due to a constant striving to keep improving its own quality.
+This requires a comprehensive Quality Assurance System.
+The ORF’s Quality Assurance System is one of the best in Europe in the field of public broadcasters.
 ORF has every right to be proud of this.

-Ingrid Deltenre is an internationally recognised media expert.
+Ingrid Deltenre is an internationally recognized media expert,